 At AgeRejuvenation, the goal is to help you feel more like yourself again with science-based, personalized care that looks at both your symptoms and the underlying changes in your body.

-Why Vaginal Looseness After Childbirth Happens
+Why Does Vaginal Looseness Happen After Childbirth?

 During pregnancy and delivery, your body adapts to make room for your baby and to allow birth to happen safely.
 That process is remarkable, but it also puts a lot of stress on the vaginal walls, pelvic floor, and supporting fascia.
 For many women, things never quite return to the same level of firmness or support they had before pregnancy.
+Cleveland Clinic notes that vaginal laxity most commonly develops after pregnancy and childbirth, when the tissues lose their normal tightness and feel loose, so this is a recognized medical concern, not just a cosmetic one Cleveland Clinic.

 Some women only notice a mild change.
 Others feel less friction during intimacy, have more difficulty holding in a tampon, or notice small urine leaks when they laugh or exercise.
-When these symptoms linger for months instead of fading away, it is reasonable to look for options that support healing instead of just “living with it.”
+When these symptoms linger for months instead of fading away, it is reasonable to look for options that support healing instead of just living with it.

 How Pregnancy and Delivery Change Vaginal Tissue